5 Reasons Why You Should Keep Your Job While Growing Your Business

 Builds your experience, increases connections, and helps you get clients.

-So when should you quit your job?
-(Click here.)
 I recommend a gradual shift.
 Can you go from full-time to part-time?
 If not, find the most beneficial part-time job to your situation, even if it’s bartending or waitressing.
-Bonus points if your job is in your field, builds connections, and is super flexible like my part time jobs have been.
+Bonus points if your job is in your field, builds connections, and is super flexible.

 Lastly, I want to address shame.
-Whether you feel shame because your business hasn’t taken off yet or because you had to take on a part-time job after years of your business being able to support you, remember, life happens.
+Whether you feel shame because your business hasn’t taken off yet or because you had to take on a part-time job after years of your business being able to support you, remember: life happens.
 Business income can never be accurately predicted or even relied upon.
-Heck, a job working for another employer can never be totally relied upon, but you’re guaranteed steady income while you’re there.
+Honestly, a job working for another employer can never be totally relied upon either, but you’re guaranteed steady income while you’re there.
 And experience.
 And connections.
 And maybe even clients.

 Pin Me!